JimmysonJack/shared_components/README.md

         );
 ```

-#### Instance-based Approach (Field Class Instance)
+### Instance-based Approach (FieldController Class Instance)

-The instance-based approach involves creating an instance of the `Field` class, `fieldController`, which provides more control and flexibility over form handling.
+The instance-based approach involves creating an instance of the `FieldController` class, `fieldController`, which provides more control and flexibility over form handling.

 Using `fieldController`, developers can create and manage form fields using methods like `fieldController.field.input()`, and also implement listeners to receive form data changes using `fieldController.fieldUpdates.listen((data) {})`.

 ### Recommendation

 It is recommended to use the instance-based approach, creating a Field class instance whenever input fields need to be implemented.
 This allows for better data management and responsiveness to form changes.
-Additionally, when using `PopupModel`, all `FieldValues.getInstance().instanceValues` and `fieldController.fieldUpdates` will be notified of changes, ensuring accurate data updates when sending data to the backend.
+Additionally, when using `PopupModel`, all `FieldControllerValues.getInstance().instanceValues` and `fieldController.fieldUpdates` will be notified of changes, ensuring accurate data updates when sending data to the backend.

 **Note:** Ensure that the required dependencies and data endpoints are correctly set up to make the widgets work as intended.
 The form fields inside the `FormGroup` may have their custom validation logic and functionality based on the `FieldInputType`.